sbull/capybara-paparazzi/README.md

 ## TODO

-The photo-capturing triggers may be incomplete, and enhancements may be needed to be sure to capture everything.
+- The photo-capturing triggers may be incomplete, and enhancements may be needed to be sure to capture everything.
 Currently, `visit` and `click` are the primary triggers.

+- Development has only been done with Poltergeist on an Ubuntu virtual machine, but the intent is to work with other drivers & setups.
+So feedback on that would be appreciated.

 ## Related Projects